 NYC playgrounds for picnics and longer park outings

-Use this guide when you want more than twenty minutes on the swings: a place to play, sit, snack, and keep the day moving without overplanning it.
+Start here when you want more than twenty minutes on the swings: a place to play, sit, snack, and keep the day moving without overplanning it.

 Use the playground as part of the outing